88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 5.
 The shoots produced in line 2 will grow into a new and vigorous tree.
 The flowers here will soon decay, and the withered trunk continue the same.
 For what will a young man marry an old woman?
 There will be no children; -- it can only be from some mercenary object.

-[304:XXIX](#fr_218) The application of the Great Symbolism is here more perplexing even than usual.
+<a name="fn_218"></a>[304:XXIX](#fr_218) The application of the Great Symbolism is here more perplexing even than usual.
 What is said of the superior man is good, but there is no reference in it to the subject of danger.

 The subject of line 3 goes and comes, moves up and down, backwards and forwards; making no advance.
 This can be of no use in extricating him from the danger.

 Those represented in line 4 by the strong and weak lines are the ruler and his minister.

-[305:XXX](#fr_219) In the Great Symbolism Lî is used in the sense of brightness.
+<a name="fn_219"></a>[305:XXX](#fr_219) In the Great Symbolism Lî is used in the sense of brightness.
 There was no occasion to refer to its other meaning.
 'The great man' rather confirms the interpretation of the 'double brightness' in the treatise on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) as indicating the ruler.

 Paragraph 2.
 As yellow is a 'correct' colour, so is the due mean the correct course.